 On average, the battery on Silverado’s and Sierra’s goes bad every 30,000 miles.
 Compared to other vehicles, this is very quickly and frequently.
 If you are looking at purchasing one of these vehicles, budget for a new $200-250 battery every 30,000 miles.
 Also, make sure you always keep jumper cables in your car or a portable charger if you frequently find yourself driving in the middle of nowhere.

 It’s not really known what is the cause of the frequent battery failure, but a bad anti-lock braking system pump could be the culprit.
-If the transistor in your ABS braking unit goes bad, it can result in the pump continuing to run after the engine turns off, which in turn drains the battery.
-If you are burning through batteries at excessive levels, check your ABS unit and have it replaced, which will run you $1,000 approximately.
+If you are burning through batteries at excessive levels, check your ABS unit and have it replaced.

 3. Excess Oil Consumption